runem/lit-analyzer/CONTRIBUTING.md

 ### `npm run package`

 You can use this script if you want to generate an installable package of vscode-lit-plugin.
-You can install the bundled package from vscode.
+Afterwards, run `code --install-extension ./out/packaged.vsix` to install it.

 ### `npm run install:safe`

 Some dependencies are installed directly from Github URLs (see [syntaxes](#syntaxes)).
 In order to prevent `postinstall` scripts to run when installing these dependencies (which will crash), they are installed with `--ignore-scripts`. `npm run bootstrap` will make sure to execute `install:safe` when running.

-### `npm run copylink` (main package.json)

-VS Code doesn't support debugging symlinked dependencies.
-Therefore there are no symlinked dependencies in `packages/vscode-lit-plugin`.
-This means that local changes to `lit-analyzer` are not automatically reflected when debugging `vscode-lit-plugin`.

-Therefore you will have to run `npm run copylink` (from the main package.json) in order to test local changes.
-This script copies local js files directly from `lit-analyzer` into `packages/vscode-lit-plugin/node_modules/lit-analyzer`.

 ### Syntaxes